Analysis | How Do People Catch Covid-19? Here’s What Experts Say

 While the biggest respiratory droplets fall to the ground fast, aerosols can be carried farther and stay aloft longer, especially if they attach to other fine particles such as dust and pollution.
 Their small size increases the odds of them being inhaled deep into the lungs of a bystander, which can cause a more severe infection.
 A cough can disperse virus particles 4-to-5 meters and a sneeze can project them as far as 8 meters away, depending on humidity, temperature and airflow.
 Speaking loudly is also associated with increased particle emissions.

 Indoor environments without adequate ventilation or air filtration exacerbate the spread of virus-laden particles.
-Nightclubs, bars, restaurants, exercise classes, call centers, and choir practice -- where people are crammed together in a confined space have spawned clusters of cases.
-Cold and stale air in meat-packing plants, and intensive-care units where patients may be undergoing certain procedures and treatments including inserting and removing airway tubes, are also hazardous.
+Nightclubs, bars, restaurants, exercise classes, call centers, and choir practice -- where people are crammed together in a confined space -- have spawned clusters of cases.
+Cold and stale air in meat-packing plants can also be hazardous, as can intensive-care units where patients may be undergoing certain procedures and treatments including inserting and removing airway tubes.
 The use of face masks, especially the more protective type known as N95 respirators, and ventilation systems that change the air at least 12 times an hour have been found to mitigate airborne transmission.

 Infectious particles on surfaces, clothing, and other objects may also become airborne if they are agitated, making walking on a contaminated floor or removing contaminated clothing a potential risk.
 Since the virus can invade the gastrointestinal track and be shed in fecal matter, there is also potential risk that the virus might spread via aerosols generated by toilet-flushing and trapped air in sewage pipes and drain traps.
 In Guangzhou, China, viral traces were detected in the bathroom of a vacant apartment directly above one where five people had been confirmed as having Covid-19, and airflow and dispersal experiments found the pathogen may have wafted upward through drain pipes after a toilet was flushed.